This post may contain affiliate links. Full disclosures here.

 7 am pump / 10 am pump / 2 pm pump / 5 pm pump / 8 pm pump / 10 pm pump

-Guess what, you are a rockstar!
-Any exclusive pumper is, but to go beyond those first few months is amazing!
-But what does an exclusive pumper’s schedule look like past 7 months?
+Any exclusive pumper is, but to go beyond those first few months is amazing, but what does an exclusive pumper’s schedule look like past 7 months?

 Well, it’s much more relaxed.
 Just as much work – yes, but at this stage, you pretty much have the hang of it.